microsoft/FluidFramework/routerlicious/src/api-core/README.md

 * Can I somehow reuse the old sharedb types here?
 Maybe they all listen for server updates but we pipe changes through my own place.
 * Do I really need to abstract the collaborative data types inside of a container object like a document?
 Or can I expose    them as individual objects?
 The document may provide better visibility in to where the person is inside the document.
-  But do we really want the MUI semantics of these objects being separably addressible?
+  But do we really want the MUI semantics of these objects being separably addressable?

 * Do we need some form of discovery on the underlying data type?
 Probably not since this is placed within the JS from the MUI itself